 To minimize the danger of being carjacked:

-- Don't stop at isolated pay phones, cash machines or newspaper machines where you could become a carjacking victim.
+- Don't stop in isolated areas where you could become a carjacking victim.

 - Stay alert to people lurking near or moving toward your parked car.